-Shop for homeowner and auto insurance
+29. Shop around for homeowners and auto insurance (or bundle them together)

-Raise your deductibles
+31. Raise your deductibles

 If you’re paying a large premium in order to have a small deductible, you might want to consider switching that, particularly if your claims are infrequent.
 Raising your deductible can often significantly reduce your annual premiums, easing the monthly strain on your bills.

-Reduce or eliminate your cell phone bill
+32. Reduce or eliminate your cell phone bill

-Reduce or eliminate organized child activities
+34. Reduce or eliminate organized child activities

 If you hire out household services to others, consider trimming back or eliminating them.
 Instead, put aside some time each week to do them yourself – not only will you save money, but you’ll find that many activities can get the whole family involved (like housecleaning).

-Reduce grooming expenses
+38. Reduce grooming expenses

 Any consumable habit, whether it be smoking or excessive drinking, can be a constant drain on a budget without any real benefit.
 Give the habit a kick in the pants and your wallet will breathe a serious sigh of relief.

-Move to a less expensive area
+40. Move to a less expensive area